-- Your boiler or hot water tank is not working properly, especially if the water temperature is lower than 50°C after running for two minutes.
+- Your boiler or hot water tank isn't working properly, especially if the water temperature is lower than 50°C after running for two minutes.

 - The cold water is still running warm i.e. above 20°C after two minutes.

-As part of our obligation as your landlord, we are carrying out water hygiene risk assessments.
+As part of our landlord obligations, we’re carrying out water hygiene risk assessments.
 If we contact you to carry out a water hygiene risk assessment, you can help by letting our assessor into your home to check your water.
 The check takes between 30 minutes to one hour.

 For more information about legionella, visit: hse.gov.uk/legionnaires

 Most importantly, make sure that:

 - Hot water in the system remains hot

 - Cold water remains cold